Deploy Containers to

 Driver-Based Architecture

-Extensible driver pattern supporting Catalyst 8Kv device types (IOS-XE).
-Easily add support for new device types through the driver interface.
+Extensible driver pattern with IOS-XE (Catalyst 8000V, Catalyst 9000) available today.
+Add new device types through a clean driver interface.

 Flexible Networking